Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Experimental Procedure

-In the experiment, we connected an input voltage source with a range between 9 VDC and 15 VDC to test its ability to supply the required voltages and current.
-Once we connected the input voltage, we measured the voltage to ensure that we were receiving the expected voltage reading. subsystem and the second output to the loop inductive subsystem using a wire with fuses between them.
+In the experiment, The power controller will achieve the needed voltage and current if it takes an input voltage range between 9 V and 15 V. However, we set the input voltage to 12 V. Once we connected the input voltage, we measured the voltage to ensure that we were receiving the expected voltage reading. subsystem and the second output to the loop inductive subsystem using a wire with fuses between them.

 ### Prediction